cartridge/cartridge-local-server/README.md

 There is a single task including in this expansion pack:

 Running `gulp local-server` will setup a browser-sync instance and open a browser when setup is completed.
+Unlike other cartridge expansion packs, this task is not included as part of the `default` or `build` task - with the server requiring to be run seperately to these tasks.

 * * *